joeycarter/scripts/README.md

 $ source setup.sh
 ```

 Executing the setup script adds this repository to your `PATH` and prompts you for your CERN username.
-If you have have a CERN login, enter it here; your username will be saved to `.username`.
+If you have a CERN login, enter it here; your username will be saved to `.username`.
 Otherwise, hit enter.
 Obviously if you don't have a CERN login you won't be able to use the scripts that require one.

 ## Note